hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 *4.* Click to *Save and Close* the changes to your Screen.

-*5.* Click for the *Tutorial Players* screen in *Manage* menu.
+*5.* Click for the *Tutorial Players* screen in the *Manage* menu.
 You'll see the same rendered output as seen in the screen builder preview section:

 ![](img/DynamicForms/37.png)